sifxtreme/madchat/README.md

-madpad-socket
+madchat
 ===========

-Create an editable pad that can be accessed easily from any computer.
+Join an anonymous chatroom

-This is similar to [Madpad](https://github.com/sifxtreme/madpad-node) but written with Sockets.
+This uses the chat functionality from [Madpad](https://github.com/sifxtreme/madpad-sockets) but uses video chat from [Icecomm](http://icecomm.io)

-Currently in production!
+View it in action at [Madchat](http://video.madpad.me)